 Looking at modern day cities from above (unless you were its Architect) the sight of urbanisation is a depressing one at best.

-And despite all of the warnings about global warming, our elected leaders – some, even at a local level – still don’t seem to have understood either the problem or the solution.
+And despite all of the warnings about global warming, we still don’t seem to have understood either the problem or the solution.

-Outrageously, some UK councils are still prepared to sacrifice the countryside in order to pedal the ‘Good Life’ dream of ‘A well paid job, a nice house and a nice car’ … etc.etc..
+Outrageously, in some parts of the UK we are still prepared to sacrifice the countryside in order to pedal the ‘Good Life’ dream of ‘A well paid job, a nice house and a nice car’ … etc.etc..

 However this is the belief that we have all been ‘mis-sold’.
 This notion that what we are doing is an improvement.